Louisiana Civil Code

 SECTION 12 - OF CONTINUING OR PERMANENT TUTORSHIP OF PERSONS WITH INTELLECTUAL DISABILITIES

 Art.
-354. Persons, including children, with intellectual disabilities or mental deficiencies may be placed under continuing or permanent tutorship without formal or complete interdiction in accordance with the following rules and the procedures stated in the Louisiana Code of Civil Procedure.
+354. Certain children with disabilities may be placed under full or limited continuing tutorship in accordance with the following rules and the provisions of the Code of Civil Procedure.
 [Added by Acts 1966, No. 496, §2.
 Amended by Acts 2014, No. 26, §1, eff.
 Aug.
-1, 2014]
+1, 2014; Acts 2024, No. 123, §1]

 Art.
-355. When a person above the age of fifteen possesses less than two-thirds of the intellectual functioning of a person of the same age with average intellectual functioning, evidenced by standard testing procedures administered by competent persons or other relevant evidence acceptable to the court, the parents of such person, or the person entitled to custody or tutorship if one or both parents are dead, incapacitated, or an absent person, or if the parents are judicially separated or divorced or have never been married to each other, may, with the written concurrence of the coroner of the parish of the intellectually disabled person’s domicile, petition the court of that district to place such person under a continuing tutorship which shall not automatically end at any age but shall continue until revoked by the court of domicile.
+355. When an unemancipated minor above the age of fifteen possesses less than two-thirds of the intellectual or adaptive functioning of a person of the same age with average intellectual or adaptive functioning, evidenced by standard testing procedures administered by competent persons or other relevant evidence acceptable to the court, the parents of the minor, or the person entitled to custody or tutorship of the minor if one or both parents are dead, incapacitated, or absent persons or if the parents are judicially separated or divorced or have never been married to each other, may, with the written concurrence of the coroner of the parish of the minor’s domicile, petition the court of that district to place the minor under a full or limited continuing tutorship that shall not automatically end at any age but shall continue until revoked by the court of domicile.
 The petitioner shall not bear the coroner’s costs or fees associated with securing the coroner’s concurrence.
 [Added by Acts 1966, No. 496, §2.
 Amended by Acts 1974, No. 714, §1; Acts 1991, No. 107, §1; Acts 2016, No. 115, §1, eff.
 Aug.
-1, 2016; Acts 2018, No. 164, §1, eff.
-Aug.
-1, 2018; Acts 2020, No. 218, §1]
+1, 2016; Acts 2018, No. 164, §1; Acts 2020, No. 218, §1; Acts 2024, No. 123, §1]

 Art.
-356. The title of the proceedings shall be Continuing Tutorship of (Name of Person), Person with an Intellectual Disability.
+356. The title of the proceedings shall be Continuing Tutorship of (Name of Person), A Person with a Disability, and the proceeding shall be conducted according to the procedural rules established for ordinary tutorships.

 (a) The surviving parent, if one parent is dead.

-(c) The parent who was tutor or tutrix during minority, if the parents were never married to each other.
+(c) The parent who is tutor or tutrix, if the parents were never married to each other.
 [Added by Acts 1966, No. 496, §2.
 Amended by Acts 1974, No. 714, §1.
 Amended by Acts 2014, No. 26, §1, eff.
 Aug.
 1, 2014; Acts 2014, No. 811, §30, eff.
-June 23, 2014; Acts 2020, No. 218, §1]
+June 23, 2014; Acts 2020, No. 218, §1; Acts 2024, No. 123, §1]

 Art.
-359. The decree if granted shall restrict the legal capacity of the person with an intellectual disability to that of a minor.
+359. A person under full continuing tutorship has the legal capacity of an unemancipated minor or any lesser capacity as may be ordered in the decree.
+A person under limited continuing tutorship has legal capacity in accordance with the decree of continuing tutorship.
 [Added by Acts 1966, No. 496, §2.
 Amended by Acts 1974, No. 714, §1.
 Amended by Acts 2014, No. 26, §1, eff.
 Aug.
-1, 2014.
-Amended by Acts 2018, No. 164, §1, eff.
-Aug.
-1, 2018]
+1, 2014; Acts 2018, No. 164, §1; Acts 2024, No. 123, §1]

 Art.
-361. The decree restricting his legal capacity may be contested in the court of domicile by the person himself or by anyone adversely affected by the decree.
-For good cause, the court may modify or terminate the decree restricting legal capacity.
-[Acts 1966, No. 496, §2.
-Amended by Acts 2018, No. 164, §1, eff.
-Aug.
-1, 2018]
+361. The decree restricting legal capacity may be contested in the court of domicile by the person under full or limited continuing tutorship or by anyone adversely affected by the decree.
+For good cause, the court may modify or terminate the decree restricting legal capacity [Acts 1966, No. 496, §2; Acts 2018, No. 164, §1; Acts 2024, No. 123, §1]

 Art.
-362. Persons subject to mental or physical illness or disability, whether of a temporary or permanent nature, of such a degree as to render them subject to interdiction, under the provisions of Title IX hereof, remain subject to interdiction as provided in Articles 389 to 399, inclusive, and such other laws as may relate thereto.
-[Acts 1966, No. 496, §2]
+362. Persons subject to interdiction, in accordance with the provisions of Title IX of this Book, remain subject to interdiction as provided in Articles 389 through 399 and any other applicable laws [Acts 1966, No. 496, §2; Acts 2024, No. 123, §1]

 Arts.
 363-364.
 [Repealed.
 Acts 1960, No. 30, §2, eff.
 Jan.
 1, 1961]